 Use a piece of paper for a background and make sure to choose a color that strongly contrasts with the color of the jewelry.
 Printer paper is perfect because its provides an solid color and matte background.

-Another alternative is to search for a catalog image using the Stylebook shopping feature, which has over 1.5 million items.
+Another alternative is to add images from stores with Stylebook’s shopping feature.
 See our post on how to add items from shopping directly to the Stylebook closet.
 However, if you can’t find the item or want to take the photo yourself, follow our tips below.

 Jewelry Styling Tips

 - Necklaces – Guide long chains along the bottom of a glass or saucer to arrange it in a smooth teardrop, circle or serpentine shape.
 Carefully remove the dish before you take the picture.

 - Studs – Put a piece of cardboard or foam behind the paper background to stabilize earring posts and hold them upright.

 - Bracelets – Photograph your bracelets from the same angle so you can “stack” them inside the outfit editor while making outfits.

 How To Edit Jewelry Images